fhiso/basic-concepts/basic-concepts.md

 the third parties are permitted to define their own *terms* for use in that context.

-{.example ...}  A hypothetical standard might defined various *terms* representing events of genealogical interest that might occur during a person's lifetime.
-Examples might include:
+{.example ...}  A hypothetical standard might define various *terms* representing events of genealogical interest that occur during a person's lifetime.
+Examples could include:

     https://example.com/events/Baptism
     https://example.com/events/Ordination